ReetSolanki/EE691_RnD_Human_Activity_Recognition-HAR-/README.md

 1. **Pose Estimation**: Uses `yolov8n-pose.pt` to detect keypoints on the human body.
 2. **Action Detection**:
-   - **Jumping** is detected if the ankle keypoints are significantly above the ground level.
+   - **Jumping** is detected if the ankle key points are significantly above the ground level.
-   - **Sitting** is detected if the hip and knee keypoints are close together.
+   - **Sitting** is detected if the hip and knee key points are close together.
    - Otherwise, the person is assumed to be **Standing**.
 3. **Visualization**: Bounding boxes and action labels are drawn on each frame.
 4. **Output**: The annotated video is compressed and made available for download.